evanfrawley/idyll-lang.github.io/docs/introduction.md

 ![chart](images/chart.png)

-and handles variable binding for you
+and handles variable binding for you.

 ```
 [var name:"myVar" value:10 /]